benlansdell/ethome/README.md

                      add_to_features = True)
 ```

 Now access a features table, labels, and groups for learning with `dataset.features, dataset.labels, dataset.groups`.
+From here it's easy to use some ML libraries to predict behavior.
 For example:
 ```
 from sklearn.ensemble import ExtraTreesClassifier, RandomForestClassifier from sklearn.model_selection import cross_val_predict